Chukwuip/ITRES1007/problem_2_solution.md

 Can you show this researcher how to quickly identify the sample files that have fewer than 100 values?

 # Solution
-None of the files has 100 values, from the code below, this suggests that the codes is not working at all.
+**None of the files has 100 values, from the code below, this suggests that the codes is not meeting the exceptation of the researcher at all.**

-I will inform the researcher to run the following script to quickly check which files are running.
+However, I will inform the researcher to run the following script to quickly check which files are running and are doing what they were designed to do.

 Open a new code cell in the Jupyter Notebook a nd rune the code below:
 `````
 import os

-def identify_files_with_fewer_values(folder_path, expected_values=100):
+def find_files_having_lesser_values(folder_path, expected_values=100):
     """
     To identify sample files in the specified folder that have fewer than the expected number of values.

     Parameters:
-    - folder_path (str): The path to the folder containing the sample files.
+    - file_path (str): The path to the folder containing the sample files.
     - expected_values (int): The expected number of values per sample file.
     """
     # List all files in the specified folder and iterate through each file